Explore the fascinating temples of historic Angkor before a relaxing week at the beach on Phu Quoc Island.

 Deluxe Villa Garden View

 The villas are more spacious than the rooms at 50m2 including a large private terrace.
-They are set in single storey blocks of three villas in amongst the gardens.
+They are set in single storey blocks of three villas in among the gardens.

 Amenities are the same as the Garden and Seaview Rooms but the villas benefit from a separate bathtub and shower and can also connect with an adjacent villa for families.

 La Veranda Suite Villa

 There are six La Veranda Suite Villas; three have a direct beachfront location, whilst the other 3 have a seaview but all have a private terrace.

 They have a separate bathtub and shower as well as four-poster beds.
 Connecting rooms are also available.